 - Hibernate is an advanced ORM framework that enables the user to perform the database operation using Java entities.

-Read these latest Java interview questions that helps you grab high-paying jobs!
+Read these latest Java interview questions that help you grab high-paying jobs!

 #8.
 JavaServer Faces (JSF)